thoelkef/visualstudio-docs.de-de/docs/vs-2015/extensibility/creating-a-basic-project-system-part-1.md

     }
     ```

-5. Fügen Sie die folgende SimpleProjectFactory.cs, `using` Anweisung nach den vorhandenen `using` Anweisungen.
+5. In SimpleProjectFactory.cs, add the following `using` statement after the existing `using` statements.

     ```
     using Microsoft.VisualStudio.Project;
     ```

-6. Leiten Sie die `SimpleProjectFactory` -Klasse aus `ProjectFactory`.
+6. Derive the `SimpleProjectFactory` class from `ProjectFactory`.

     ```
     class SimpleProjectFactory : ProjectFactory
     ```

-7. Fügen Sie die folgende dummy-Methode, die `SimpleProjectFactory` Klasse.
-Sie implementieren diese Methode in einem späteren Abschnitt.
+7. Add the following dummy method to the `SimpleProjectFactory` class.
+You will implement this method in a later section.

     ```
     protected override ProjectNode CreateProject()